parker-ai/parker-ai/README.md

-- 👋 Hi, I’m @parker-ai
+- 👋 Hi, I’m Imani
 - 👀 I’m interested in data analysis, data visualizations, and predictive analytics
-- 🌱 I’m currently learning Python and building my knowledge in SQL
+- 🌱 I’m currently a lead technical business intelligence analyst, building skills to become a data scientist

 <!---
 parker-ai/parker-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.